kyledewey/comp333-fall19-aux/lecture/week_5/binary_search_trees_example/README.md

 The rest of this document goes discusses some key programming language features through the lens of Swift.
 Specifically, we look at the code in each of the `.swift` files, and explain what this code does.
+For those looking for more background on Swift, the [Swift Language Guide](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html) is a great official reference.

 ## `binary_search_tree1.swift`: Algebraic Data Types and Pattern Matching ##